Ken Kratz: Aftermath

 Wisconsin Governor Jim Doyle said Kratz's actions "appalled" him.
 After Doyle began removal procedures against him, in October 2010 Kratz resigned from his $105,000 Calumet County district attorney position and later filed for Chapter 7 bankruptcy.

 In March 2011, the Wisconsin Department of Justice decided that Kratz's "conduct appears to fit the connotation of 'misconduct' and demonstrates inappropriate behavior, but does not satisfy the elements required to prosecute."
 That same month, he opened a private practice in Kimberly, Wisconsin.
 He practiced as a defense attorney.
 He closed the practice in January 2012.
 After his accuser filed a federal civil suit against him, Kratz settled with her out of court in 2013, a week before trial.

 In June 2014, Kratz's law license was suspended for four months by the Wisconsin Supreme Court, which termed his actions "sophomoric".
 The court called his actions "appalling," writing "This was exploitative behavior, harassing behavior, and a crass placement of his personal interests above those of his client, the State of Wisconsin."
 The court wrote further that Kratz "raised arguments that ranged from the incredible (e.g., disputing his text messages ... contained sexual overtones); to the hyper-technical ...; to the inconsistent ...; to the puzzling (arguing that he could not have told ... that a reporter had "big beautiful breasts" because the reporter in question was beautiful, but not large breasted)."
 During the disciplinary hearing, Kratz said he abused prescription drugs Ambien, Vicodin, and Xanax, and was being treated for sexual addiction and narcissistic personality disorder.

 According to the State Bar of Wisconsin, Kratz has since voluntarily resigned his law license in the state.

 In popular culture

 Kratz's role in the Steven Avery case was documented in the Netflix documentary series Making a Murderer (2015).
 Kratz did not cooperate with the producers or interviewers in the series.
 He later criticized them, saying they had left out key pieces of evidence.
 After the release of the series, Kratz began receiving death threats.
 His Yelp page was flooded with negative comments criticizing his tactics during the case.
 In 2017, he published the book Avery: The Case Against Steven Avery and What Making a Murderer Gets Wrong to rebut the allegations of the Netflix documentary.

 Personal life

 As of 1992, Kratz was married and had one child.
 Kratz said he and his then-wife separated in October 2009, and that he filed for divorce in December 2009.
-Kratz is currently married to Leah.